 Should I Rehome an Incontinent Cat?

 Unless you or a family member is in immediate danger, you shouldn’t rehome an incontinent cat.
-This will aggravate the problem for the poor feline.
+This will aggravate the problem.

 Remember that one of the causes is stress.
 Subjecting elderly cats to an entirely new living situation will spark a great deal of anxiety.
 This will, in turn, make the cat increasingly incontinent.